In this guide, you’ll learn how to copy a document’s metadata in SharePoint when converting it to a PDF using a Nintex workflow.

-- Copy all metadata or only selected fields.
+- Copy either all metadata or only the selected fields.

 - Copy metadata to files in different folders or site collections.

-- Change the content type to either the source file’s, destination file’s, the default content type for the library or a specific named content type.
+- Change the content type to either the source file, destination file, the default content type for the library, or a specific named content type.

-- Copy content of Author, Created and Modified fields by explicitly specifying these field names.
-This information is not copied when the default ‘copy all fields’ option is enabled.
-It is not possible to copy the Editor field as that is always overwritten by the workflow.
+- Copy the content of the Author, Created, and Modified fields by explicitly specifying these field names.
+This information isn't copied when the default option to copy all fields is enabled.
+It isn't possible to copy the Editor field, as it's always overwritten by the workflow.

-Copy Meta-Data and Set Content Types using Nintex Workflow 2007 and 2010
+Copying Metadata and Setting Content Types Using Nintex Workflow 2007 and 2010

-The fields supported by this Workflow Activity are as follows:
+The fields supported by this workflow activity are:

-- Leave empty to use the same directory as the source file.
+- Nothing, if you want to use the same directory as the source file.

 - An absolute path to a different site collection.

-- Target File Name: The name of the file to copy the meta-data to.
-Leave empty to use the source file, which can be useful if you just wish to set the content type of a file.
+Target File Name — The name of the file to copy the metadata to.
+Leave this field empty to use the source file, which can be useful if you only want to set the content type of a file.

-- (target): The content type of the destination file is not modified and remains what it was before the copy operation.
+- (target) — The content type of the destination file isn’t modified and remains as it was before the copy operation.
 Please include the round brackets.

-- Out List ID: If you wish to carry out further actions on the target file, e.g. perform a check-in, then you can optionally write the ID of the List that holds the target file to a workflow variable of type String.
+Out List ID — If you want to carry out additional actions on the target file — e.g. perform a checkin — then you can optionally write the ID of the list that holds the target file to a workflow variable of type string.

-- Out List Item ID: Similarly to Out List ID, the Item ID of the target file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010).
+Out List Item ID — Similar to Out List ID, the item ID of the target file can optionally be written to a workflow variable of type item ID (in SharePoint 2007) or integer (in SharePoint 2010).

-- Source List ID & List Item: The item that triggered the workflow is used as the source item by default.
-You can optionally specify the ID of a different List and List Item using workflow variables.
-Please use the same data types as used by Out List ID and Out List Item ID.
+Source List ID and Source List Item — The item that triggered the workflow is used as the source item by default.
+You can optionally specify the ID of a different list and list item using workflow variables.
+Please use the same data types as those used by Out List ID and Out List Item ID.

-- Error Handling: Similar to the way some of Nintex’ own Workflow Activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi’s Workflow Activities allow the same.
-By default this facility is disabled meaning that any error terminates the workflow.
+Error handling — Similar to the way some of Nintex’s own workflow activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi’s workflow activities allow the same.
+By default, this facility is disabled, meaning that any error terminates the workflow.

-Similar to our other Workflow Activities, this new Copy Meta-Data facility is both simple and powerful and works with legacy MS SharePoint as well as the latest versions (2019).
+Similar to our other workflow activities, this new copy metadata facility is both simple and powerful and works in legacy MS SharePoint versions, as well as in MS SharePoint 2019.